Rotation Description and Goals

 The inpatient Neurology teams are divided into the General Neurology service and the Stroke service.
 During the Epilepsy and EEG elective rotations, residents have the opportunity to see patients in the Epilepsy Monitoring Unit (EMU).
 Residents on inpatient services are expected to arrive to the resident workroom by 7am for checkout and pre-rounding.

 The attending supervises the activity of the entire team and rounds with them daily.
-Rounds typically around 0900 in the resident workroom.
+Rounds typically start around 0900 in the resident workroom.
 Then senior resident on the service is responsible for overseeing and organizing the assignment of patients to the team.
 Patients followed by PGY-1 level residents and other off-service rotators are also overseen by the senior neurology resident.
 The medical students and observers follow along with the neurology residents.
 Rounds take place daily seven days a week (including holidays), and potentially more than once a day in cases of emergency room or ICU consultations.
 The attendings also take time typically in the afternoon for resident education if time allows.

 The stroke team consists of a senior resident, an attending physician, a PGY-2 neurology resident, and a PGY-1 level resident from neurology, neurosurgery, internal medicine or PM&R programs.
 Jen Kaluza is the nurse practitioner on the team who follows patients and assists with coordinating discharge planning and assuring that stroke core measures are properly documented.
 Rounds typically take place at 0900 in either room 6819 in the Clarkson Tower or in the clerkship workroom.